Director Roland Emmerich

 Most ’90s moment The space-themed pizza parlour and arcade that's home to the aliens who worship 'the clawwww' is peak ’90s.

 What do toys get up to when kids aren’t looking?
 Turns out it’s everything from existential crises to friendship dramas and escaping from sadistic next door neighbours.
 While Pixar’s first feature focuses on the competition between a pull-the-cord cowboy Woody, and new-fangled spaceman toy Buzz Lightyear, it’s the supporting characters who steal the show.
 Best of all are anxiety-ridden dinosaur Rex and grouchy Mr Potato Head.
-Kate Lloyd
+KL

 Director Baz Luhrmann